sanjay0208/-EXPERIMENT--03-INTERFACE-IOT-BOARD-AND-CONFIGURE-USART-TO-TRANSFER-STRINGS-/README.md

 ## Result :
-Interfacing a digital Input (Pushbutton ) with ARM microcontroller based IOT development is executed and the results are verified.
+configuring and usart is accomplished and string data is visualized on the serial port utilty